-The Towers of Hanoi is a mathematical puzzle.
-Here are the rules, from Wikipedia:
+The Towers of Hanoi is a classic mathematical puzzle.
+Its rules are the following (taken from Wikipedia):

 The game consists of three rods and a number of disks of different sizes, which can slide onto any rod.
 The puzzle starts with the disks in a neat stack in ascending order of size on one rod, the smallest at the top.
 The objective of the puzzle is to move the entire stack to another rod, obeying the following simple constraints: